olewis14/F1-League-Management/README.md

-F1LM is free, but donations are welcome and appreciated
+F1LM is free, but donations are welcome and appreciated.
 Paypal: @olewis380
 Venmo: @Owen_Lewis